Spomky-Labs/otphp/.github/CONTRIBUTING.md

 To contribute use [Pull Requests](https://help.github.com/articles/using-pull-requests), please, write commit messages that make sense, and rebase your branch before submitting your PR.

-You may be asked to squash your commits too.
-This is used to "clean" your Pull Request before merging it, avoiding commits such as `fix tests`, `fix 2`, `fix 3`, etc.
+May be asked to squash your commits too.
+This is used to "clean" your Pull Request before merging it, avoiding commits such as fix tests, fix 2, fix 3, etc.

 Run test suite
 ------------

 * install composer: `curl -s http://getcomposer.org/installer | php`
 * install dependencies: `php composer.phar install`
-* run tests: `vendor/bin/phpunit`
+* run tests: `vendor/bin/behat`